Luisaarf/PetAdoptionApp/README.md

 🇧🇷 -- Para utilizar o aplicativo você precisa instalar o aplicativo Expo Go no seu celular ou rodar através de um emulador.
 > :warning: Testado apenas em Android.

-🇺🇸 -- To be able to use this app you have to install the Expo Go app on your mobile or use an emulator instead.
+🇺🇸 -- To use this app, install the Expo Go app on your mobile or use an emulator instead.
 > :warning: Tested on Android only.

 - clone